JonnoB/enhance_ocod/README.md

 - The big change is rebuilding the test dataset and the in a more straight forward way not using the programmatic approach and also probably not SpaCy
 - Changing model to HF means it can be easily downloaded into the program which would be super helpful instead of storing the SpaCy weights
-- Review and probably remove the human loop parts.Possibly switch to
 - Review training data, see how modern LLM's can parse the data, use them to create larger training corpus
 - set up lightning evironment and test current method works
 - perform memory and speed profiling on the process, or different sections of it, what optimisations would speed things up?